vatsashah45/vatsashah45/README.md

 - 👋 Hi, I’m Vatsa
-- 👀 I’m interested in Web/App Development, Blockchain Development, AI/ML and Software Development.
+- 👀 I’m interested in Web/App Developer, AI/ML and Software Development.
 - 🌱 I’m currently learning the MERN Stack (MongoDB, Express, React.JS and Node.JS)
-- 💞️
 - 📫 You can reach me via email at vatsashah45@gmail.com or through LinkedIn at https://www.linkedin.com/in/vatsashah01/

 <!---